Special offer

 • What is unique about this candidate, and why should I hire them?

-Deciding on your first employee can be challenging, especially if you have several candidates that fit your ideal applicant’s attributes.
-Here’s what you need to do before choosing your new hire:
+Deciding on your first employee may be challenging, especially if you have several candidates that fit your ideal applicant’s attributes.
+Here’s what you could do before choosing your new hire:

-• Reflect on the candidates’ personality, skills and resumes.
+• Reflect on the candidates’ personalities, skills and resumes

-• Consider how promising candidates can help your business grow.
+• Consider how promising candidates could help your business grow

-Once you have decided on the candidate you want to hire, it’s time to give them the job and welcome them to your startup or small business.
-Here are the steps you need to follow when finalizing the hiring process:
+Once you’ve decided which candidate you want to hire, it’s time to give them the job and welcome them to your startup or small business.
+Here are the steps you could follow when finalizing the hiring process:

-Before you send a letter to your top candidate, email them and set up a time for a phone discussion.
-You can show your excitement about having them as your first employee and tell them about the terms of employment.
-If the applicant accepts your verbal offer, start writing an official employment letter for them.
+Before you send a letter to your chosen candidate, you could email them to set up a time for a phone discussion.
+You could show your excitement about having them as your first employee and tell them about the terms of employment.
+If the applicant accepts your verbal offer, you could then write an official employment letter for them.

-While some you may send out physical letters, creating emails and sending documents to your top candidates is also acceptable.
-Your official offer letter must contain the following elements and everything you discussed in your verbal interview:
+While you may choose to send out physical letters, creating emails and sending documents to your chosen candidate may also be acceptable.
+Your official offer letter could contain the following elements, along with everything you discussed in your verbal interview:

 • Job title